SSRF Allowlists and Cloud Metadata Service Protection

 How do I prevent DNS rebinding when validating SSRF allowlists?

-What compliance frameworks mandate metadata service protection?
-SOC 2 CC6.1 and CC7.2 require network segmentation and monitoring of credential access.
-ISO 27001 A.13.1.1 mandates network controls to prevent unauthorized access.
-PCI-DSS 4.0 Requirements 1.3.1 and 2.2.7 explicitly require least-privilege IAM and metadata endpoint hardening to prevent credential exfiltration.
-CIS Benchmarks provide technical baselines for IMDSv2 enforcement across AWS, Azure, and GCP.
+SOC 2 CC6.1 and CC7.2 require network segmentation and monitoring of privileged credential access.
+OWASP ASVS 4.0 V10.3 explicitly covers server-side request forgery controls.
+ISO 27001 A.13.1.1 mandates network-layer controls preventing unauthorised internal access.
+PCI-DSS 4.0 Requirements 1.3.1 and 2.2.7 require least-privilege IAM and explicit metadata endpoint hardening.
+The CIS AWS Foundations Benchmark v1.5 check EC2.8 requires http_tokens = "required" on all instances.